LIBER ACCUSATIONIS IN PAULUM SEXTUM

 So you began to wear a Mitre in place of the Tiara, and soon after, gave up also your Shepherd’s Crook.
 Our bishops understood that they too were to give up wielding the Crook, both literally and figuratively.
 You began to carry a Crucifix in place of the Crook, whereas your Predecessors had that carried in front of them, so that they might have it before their eyes.
 This new and unwonted custom suggests that you are renouncing your task of directing, governing, and punishing your subjects.
 You seek to popularise a new image of the Pope – that of the humble Minister of the Word, who preaches the Gospel.
 The figure of Christ on the Crucifix you carry is terrible to behold, a skinned corpse, a picture of despair eliciting only despair in the onlooker, with no sign of His Divinity or His Glory to come, nor of His present Triumph.
 Here I am afraid to probe too deeply into your secret...
 But there must be a connection between the sorry figure on the Crucifix and some words spoken by you on December 7, 1965.
 Perhaps you look upon Christ as a symbol of the sum-total of human suffering ?

-On certain occasions you have been seen wearing in place of the Pastoral Cross, or in addition to it, an emblem better known to Jews than to Christians – especially if it happens to be a present from then: a jewel reproducing exactly the Ephod of the High Priest.
+On certain occasions you have been seen wearing in place of the Pastoral Cross, or in addition to it, an emblem better known to Jews than to Christians – especially if it happens to be a present from them: a jewel reproducing exactly the Ephod of the High Priest.
 A similar object has for a long tine decorated the clasp of the pontifical cope.
 In this case, it symbolised that the Church, as the heir to the Old Covenant, replaced the latter, which ceased to exist from the moment of her birth, and acquired the right to whatever she chose of the old rituals and ornaments.
 She thus made use of this, the most mysterious of the old symbolic emblems, for decorating her vestments.

 But to wear it over your heart, together with the Cross, or even in its place, is an entirely different matter.
 And to adopt it at the very moment when the international Jewish organisations are exercising an increasing influence at the Vatican can only be a sign – clear if unspoken – of goodwill and co-operation.
 I said so at the time, full of indignation (English CRC No 9).
 If the object has not made its appearance since, so much the better !